How to make your wired headphones wireless and Bluetooth-capable

 Want to turn your old wireless headphones into wireless Bluetooth receivers?
 Put down the scissors — there's a better way.

-Updated February 2017: Added new Bluetooth receivers and removed comments about iPhone 7 launch.

-Own a top-of-the-line set of wired over-ear headphones you want to use with your iPhone 7?
+Own a top-of-the-line set of wired over-ear headphones you want to use with your new iPhone?
 Want the wireless and fancy-free life without having to pay an arm and a leg for new headphones?
 There are a number of options to convert your precious wired cans into Bluetooth beauties that'll work with your iPhone 7 and any other Bluetooth-enabled device!

-Note: You won't get exactly the same quality when changing from a wired sound to a Bluetooth connection.
+Note: You may not get exactly the same quality when changing from a wired sound to a Bluetooth connection.
 Because of how Bluetooth works, you'll likely see a significant cut to the way your headphones sound — an inevitable trade-off in the name of convenience.

 - Apple's Lightning to 3.5mm adapter